-However, French controlling authorities, listed in articles L215-1 of the Consumer Code, and their officials have investigatory powers and the professionals must respond to their enquiries.
-Article L218-1 of the Consumer Code authorises those officials to enter business premises, and premises in which a service is being provided, and can require that the professional provide them with all information allowing them to determine the specifications of the products or services or to estimate whether the product or the service is dangerous.
+However, French controlling authorities, listed in article L215-1 of the Consumer Code, and their officials have investigatory powers and the professionals must respond to their enquiries.
+Article L218-1 of the Consumer Code authorises those officials to enter business premises, and premises in which a service is being provided, and they can require to be provided with all information allowing them to determine the specifications of the products or services or to estimate whether the product or the service is dangerous.